The Best Cold Calling Script & How to Make Your Own [Template]

 5. The “Event Invitation” Call

-In-person or virtual events are a solid opportunity to add value for prospects and develop rapport, and in some cases, the best way to raise awareness of those kinds of events is through direct contact via cold call.
+In-person or virtual events are another way to add value for prospects and develop rapport.
+In some cases, the best way to raise awareness of these events is through direct contact via cold calls.

 Hi [Prospect’s Name],